jdmaasakkers/CS/README.md

 # Highly Parallelized Image Recognition via TensorFlow

 TensorFlow is a state-of-the-art open source library for machine learning developed by Google.
-The Python library allows machine learning using neural networks, a method very suited for image recognition.
+The Python library (using GCC) allows machine learning using neural networks, a method very suited for image recognition.
 Unlike basic machine learning, neural networks use layers that are shaped based on the problem studied.
 A classic example is the recognition of written numbers based on a model calibrated by thousands of written numbers.
 This type of image recognition is also applied in self-driving vehicles that have to identify different objects on the road and respond based on their location and movement.

 Here, we will use TensorFlow to set up a system that can interpret photos of hands holding up a number of fingers.
 The model should be able to (in close to real-time) calculate the sum of the numbers indicated by the fingers raised by two hands.